zzz845zz/CSE_OOD/Term/readme.md

 - 12/4: ...
 - 12/6: OK..? except design pattern?
 - 12/6: change structure for command.   struct -> class
+- 12/7: done?

 # MEMO
-- Is it necessary to distinguish the type by argument of each command? e.g. I-Type, S-type, N-type
---> Maybe not..
-The instructions use that strategy beacuse of hardware limitations..
+- <s> Is it necessary to distinguish the type by argument of each command? e.g. I-Type, S-type, N-type --> Maybe not..
+The instructions use that strategy beacuse of hardware limitations. </s>
+-> 12/7 fixed

 - Template for function document
     ```C++